PiotrMakarewicz/social-network-data-migration/docs/configuration.rst

 In case of problems running Neo4j service on a Linux machine, you can check the service logs using:
 ::

-  sudo journalctl -u neo4j.service --since today
+  sudo journalctl -u neo4j.service --since "2 minutes ago"